The Deploy Cadence That Correlates With Reliability

 What the research shows

-DORA's State of DevOps reports consistently: high-performing teams deploy multiple times per day.
-Low-performing teams deploy weekly or less.
+- DORA finding.
+High-performing teams deploy multiple times per day; low performers deploy weekly or less.

 The mechanism

-A small change is debuggable.
-A big quarterly release is a soup of changes; anything that breaks is hard to attribute.
+- Debuggability.
+A small change is debuggable; a quarterly release is a soup of changes that obscures cause from effect.

-Teams that deploy quarterly let those muscles atrophy.
-By the time of the deploy, half the safety nets are broken.
+- Atrophy.
+Teams that deploy quarterly let those muscles weaken; by deploy day, half the safety nets are broken.

 Path to higher cadence

-Step 2: get to daily.
-Requires feature flags, smaller PRs, mature CI.
+- Step 2: daily.
+Requires feature flags, smaller PRs, mature CI; the operational rigour matures alongside.

-Step 3: continuous deploy.
-Each merge ships if checks pass.
-The endgame for mature teams.
+- Step 3: continuous.
+Each merge ships if checks pass; the endgame for mature teams; rare in the wild.